MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 7. Notice that it produces the same result as the **Unit Price** column (but with different formatting).

-8. In the **Values** well, open the context menu for the **Avg Price** field, and notice that it is not possible to change the aggregation technique.
+8. In the **Values** area, open the context menu for the **Avg Price** field, and notice that it is not possible to change the aggregation technique.

 	![Picture 32](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image39.png)